Do you feel confused about which dairy free milk you should choose for your toddler following a dairy free, milk free or plant-based diet?

 Oat and one particular brand of coconut is the next possibility with around 1g of protein per 100ml.
 Oat drink may not be suitable if you’re child needs to follow a gluten free diet but it certainly is reasonable option.
 It’s preferable to most coconut, nut and hemp drinks.
 Rice and tiger nut drinks are unsuitable due to the presence of arsenic and should therefore be avoided if your child is under five years old.

 Final tip, do check coconut drinks as some brands use rice drink as an additional ingredient which is contraindicated for toddlers.

-ARE YOU LISTENING TO THE HEALTHY EATING FOR KIDS PODCAST?
+ARE YOU LISTENING TO THE KIDS NUTRITION PODCAST?